Hritaban02/Iris-Decision-Tree-Classifier/README.md

 # Iris-Decision-Tree-Classifier
 Using Decision Tree Classification Algorithm to built a prediction model for Iris dataset.
 Each entry of the Iris dataset specifies a flower's Sepal length, Sepal width, Petal length, and Petal width.

-Note : The criterion used in the decision tree classifier algorithm is 'entropy'.
+Note : The criterion used in the decision tree classifier algorithm is '**entropy**'.

 Note : The dataset has been standardised and thus in the visualization of the decision tree some values may be negative.

 Here's a peek into what the tree looks like...